giomhern/is-it-a-smiski/README.md

-# MySmiski
+# Is It a Smiski?

-MySmiski is a cute, AI-powered app for detecting and collecting Smiski figurines.
-Snap a photo, and we'll tell you which Smiski you found!
+`Is it a smiski?` is a cute, machine learning web app that enables user to quickly identify whether they have a smiski or not.
+Drag and drop your image and we let you know if you have a smiski in your hands.

 If you are unfamiliar with what Smiskis are, feel free to have a look [here](https://smiski.com/e/smiski/).
 I am not sponsored (though, I would not mind if they did) -- I am just a small Smiski collector who thought this would be a fun little project.